 A vulnerability is identified, and we know its attack vector, severity, complexity to execute and which systems are affected.
 How do we decide to proceed?

 - Is the system at risk critical to operations? (requires system analysis and ranking often called Meta Data or tribal knowledge)

 - Is the system hardened? (requires detailed knowledge of the asset characteristics) Is remote access enabled only for administrative accounts?

-- Is the system more or less likely to be compromised based on contextual data relative to attack vector?
+- Is the system likely to be compromised based on contextual data relative to the attack vector?